Micha7719/automatic-lua-loader/README.md

 ## Installation
 First, you have to set your PS5's IP like this:
 `export PS5_IP=10.0.0.2`
 After that, you can copy and paste the following command into your Raspberry Pi's terminal via ssh.
+You can also use this command to update the UMTX & elf_loader payload.

 <br>